alfonsoalba/web/_posts/2018-12-29-javascript-for-hobbyist.markdown

 I know, it's in spanish...
 What he is asking is some sort of simple explanation of the "whole picture" of the javascript ecosystem for non professional developers.

-I was about send him an audio recording via whatsapp, but I thought that a blog post would be more useful.
+I was about to send him an audio recording via whatsapp, but I thought that a blog post would be more useful.
 So let's start from the beginning...

 ## In the beginning, there was Javascript